-PTSD affects people across the United States.
-Unfortunately, post-traumatic stress disorder does not only affect combat veterans.
-First responders, frontline workers, victims of childhood trauma and abuse, and people who have lived through collective trauma and natural disaster can develop and live with PTSD without knowing it.
-Here in Nebraska, the team at Northpoint Nebraska is here to help people with PTSD mental health treatment.
+Post-traumatic stress disorder does not only affect combat veterans.
+First responders, frontline workers, survivors of childhood trauma and abuse, and people who have lived through collective trauma and natural disasters can develop and live with PTSD without knowing it.
+The team at Northpoint Nebraska is here to help people with a PTSD treatment program.

 If you or someone you love is struggling with signs of PTSD, know you are not alone.
 Northpoint Nebraska’s Omaha clinic is here to help.
-Our outpatient programs use evidence-based and alternative therapy programs to help manage PTSD and co-occurring disorders.
+Our mental health treatment programs use evidence-based and alternative therapy programs to help manage PTSD and co-occurring disorders.
 Call us now at 402.698.3475 to enroll in our PTSD treatment program.

 What Is Post-Traumatic Stress Disorder?

 Post-traumatic stress disorder, or PTSD, is a physical, emotional, and psychological condition in response to unprocessed trauma.
 Trauma occurs during a life-threatening situation.
 Whether someone is witnessing a traumatic event or in danger themselves, the brain releases chemicals like adrenaline and cortisol.
 This will cause the body to go into fight, flight, or freeze mode.
 This ancient response helps the body survive.